-- Continuation of "pay as you go" funding of capital projects thereby preserving the City's debt free status - Property tax millage rate of 5.5449, a decrease of 0.0179 or 0.32% resulting in \$536,762 net additional tax receipts due to increased valuations - \$56,760 in new stormwater utility fees (year one of a five-year phased increase to recoup lost inflationary purchasing power and address state mandated pollutant loading reduction goals) - Continuation of inter-agency funding for a full-time School Resource Officer at Ocean Breeze Elementary School - 3,117,850 in Department of Environmental Protection American Rescue Plan Act grant funding for three stormwater projects - \$425,000 in State appropriations for stormwater grants - \$75,000 in Department of Environmental grant for a sea level and flooding vulnerability assessment of City facilities (which will make the City eligible for future grant funding) - \$48,500 use of Transportation Impact Fee monies for sidewalk projects - Payroll increases due to - 2.50% cost of living adjustment (COLA) for all employees - 2.50% progression increase for all employees which will move them through their respective pay grades - Increased Florida Retirement System employer contribution rates - Regular class from 11.91% to 13.57% - Senior Management service class from 31.57% to 34.52% - Deferred Retirement Option Plan from 18.60% to 21.13% - Decreased Police Pension contributions from 31.1% to 27.5% - 8.0% increase in employee health insurance premiums paid by the City
+- Continuation of "pay as you go" funding of capital projects thereby preserving the City's debt free status - Property tax millage rate of 5.5449, a decrease of 0.0179 or 0.32% resulting in \$536,762 net additional tax receipts due to increased valuations - Continuation of inter-agency funding for a full-time School Resource Officer at Ocean Breeze Elementary School - \$3,159,875 in Department of Environmental Protection American Rescue Plan Act grant funding for three stormwater projects - \$362,500 in State appropriations for stormwater grants - \$75,000 in Department of Environmental Protection grant for a sea level and flooding vulnerability assessment of City facilities (which will make the City eligible for future grant funding) - \$48,500 use of Transportation Impact Fee monies for sidewalk projects

-- 200.00% increase in property insurance premiums (staff obtained a lower second bid but was still evaluating the merits at the time of the publication of the FY24 Proposed Budget) - Addition of 1.50 FTEs - Addition of 0.75 FTE (paid) Fire Chief (full-time but position planned to be vacant for first 3 months of FY24) - Addition of 0.50 FTE Maintenance Specialist position to transition fire hydrant testing responsibilities away from the Volunteer Fire Department to the Public Works Department. - Addition of 0.25 FTE Administrative Assistant in Public Works (full-time but position planned to be vacant for first 3 months of FY24) The position was originally included in the FY23 Budget as a 0.50 FTE but was deferred to FY24 due to delays in the renovations of the old Police Department project).
-Hence, the full-time position is budgeted for a total of nine months (0.75 FTE) in FY24. - Shift of currently budgeted Victim Advocate position within the Police Department from a 100% grant funded position to a shared position with the City of Satellite Beach (50% of the cost will be reimbursed by the City of Satellite Beach).
+- Payroll increases due to - 2.50% cost of living adjustment (COLA) for all employees - 2.50% progression increase for all employees which will move them through their respective pay grades - Increased Florida Retirement System employer contribution rates - Regular class from 11.91% to 13.57% - Senior Management service class from 31.57% to 34.52% - Deferred Retirement Option Plan from 18.60% to 21.13% - Decreased Police Pension contributions from 31.10% to 27.50% - 7.20% increase in employee health insurance premiums paid by the City - 25.60% increase in liability, property, and workers' compensation insurance premiums - Addition of 1.50 FTEs - Addition of 0.75 FTE (paid) Fire Chief (full-time but position planned to be vacant for first 3 months of FY24) - Addition of 0.50 FTE Maintenance Specialist position to transition fire hydrant testing responsibilities away from the Volunteer Fire Department to the Public Works Department. - Addition of 0.25 FTE

+Administrative Assistant in Public Works (full-time but position planned to be vacant for first 3 months of FY24) The position was originally included in the FY23 Budget as a 0.50 FTE but was deferred to FY24 due to delays in the renovations of the old Police Department project).
+Hence, the full-time position is budgeted for a total of nine months (0.75 FTE) in FY24.

+- Shift of currently budgeted Victim Advocate position within the Police Department from a 100% grant funded position to a shared position with the City of Satellite Beach (50% of the cost will be reimbursed by the City of Satellite Beach).
 I believe removing the uncertainty of the previous granting funding source of the position will enable the City to better attract and retain qualified employees.
 Additionally, moving away from the grant funding will allow the employee flexibility in assisting in other Police Department activities. - Mid-year relocation of Public Works management personnel to the planned renovated City Hall area formerly occupied by the Police Department (originally planned for FY23 budget deferred to FY24 due to delays in the project) - Shift to pre-designing stormwater projects to be able to seek state funding for "shovel ready" projects - Re-establishment of a separate Information Technology Department (formally part of the Financial and Administrative Department) to provide greater transparency of the cost of the internal services - Conversion of the Volunteer Fire Department to a hybrid department with a paid Fire Chief and all other personnel remaining volunteer positions - Expansion of hours Algonquin Sports Complex is open to the public (complex was opened to the public three days a week in July 2023 and will be open seven days a week starting in October 2023)